storj-archived/kfs/README.md

 a queue which when drained may trigger a close of the S-Bucket's underlying database.

-Due to the nature of Kademlia's metric for determining distance, buckets will fill approximately evenly.
-The result of the XOR operation on the pseudo-random first bytes of the reference ID and hash should give any given bucket a relatively even chance of receiving any given file.
+Kademlia's metric for determining distance is defined as the result of the XOR operation on a set of bits interpreted as an integer.
+As such, for two randomly generated sets of bits, the result is uniformly distributed.
+Therefore the XOR distance between pseudo-random first bytes of the reference ID and hash give any bucket an equal chance of being selected.

 Below is the frequency distribution plotted with ten million simulated calculations.
 As expected the distribution is uniform (the red dotted line indicates the theoretical value each bin should have):